Dario Šarić: Anadolu Efes (2014–2016)

-On 24 June 2014, he signed a 2+1 contract with the Turkish team Anadolu Efes.
+On 24 June 2014, Šarić signed a 2+1 contract with the Turkish team Anadolu Efes.
 Cibona also received US$1.2 million in the name of buyout from Anadolu Efes, as Šarić was still under contract with them.
 He signed the offer days before the 2014 NBA draft commenced.
 The Orlando Magic selected Šarić 12th overall in the 2014 draft, but his rights were traded to the Philadelphia 76ers for Elfrid Payton on draft night.
 After the draft, Šarić stated that he planned on playing in Europe for at least one more year, but promised that he would eventually play in the NBA.

 At the beginning of the 2014–15 season, Šarić's father criticized Efes's head coach, Dušan Ivković, for not putting Dario in the roster for the Turkish Super League games, openly threatening possible termination of the player's contract, if the situation didn't improve.
 He was named the EuroLeague 2014–15 season's MVP of the Month for the month of November, becoming the youngest player in EuroLeague history to win the monthly MVP award.
 Over 4 EuroLeague games in November, he averaged 15.5 points and 7.8 rebounds per game.

 In January 2015, he was named the 2014 FIBA Europe Young Men's Player of the Year, his second consecutive award.

 Anadolu Efes finished their participation in the EuroLeague season, after they lost their quarterfinal playoffs series to Real Madrid, by a 3–1 series result.
 Over 27 EuroLeague games played in 2014–15 season, Šarić averaged 9.9 points, 6.4 rebounds, and 2.3 assists per game.
 In May 2016, he finished second, for the second straight season, in the EuroLeague Rising Star voting.